Xiveta/DeltaLauncher/README.md

 👉 Any issues, complaints, or legal concerns regarding the game, its files, or its distribution must be directed to the Delta Online project.

-👉 This project has **no control over external servers, content, or services** used by the launcher.
+👉 This project has no control over external servers, content, or services used by the launcher.

 🚀 What is Delta Online?

 Delta Online is a community-driven project that brings Gears of War 3 to PC with updated features, performance improvements, and active multiplayer support.

 It is not an official product of Microsoft or The Coalition.

-Key features include:
+Key features:
 Full keyboard and mouse support
 Unlocked framerate (120+ FPS)
 4K resolution and graphical enhancements
 New maps, characters, and skins
 Classic and additional game modes (Horde, Beast, PvP, etc.)
 Expanded progression and customization systems

-About This Launcher
+🧩 About This Launcher

 This launcher provides a centralized tool to:

-📦 Download and install the game client (via official sources)
-🔄 Automatically manage updates (official update channels)
-⚙️ Configure game settings (Proton / compatibility tools)
-▶️ Launch Delta Online (shortcuts & integration)
+📦 Download and install the game client (via official sources) 🔄 Automatically manage updates (official update channels) ⚙️ Configure game settings (Proton / compatibility tools) ▶️ Launch Delta Online (shortcuts & integration)
-🧱 Install additional content packages (through official launcher sources)
+🧱 Install additional content packages (through official launcher sources) 🛠️ Features

-🛠️ Features
 Automated installation of game files and dependencies Built-in update system